 There are no fees associated for this administrative dissolution process.

 Other definitions that may apply to this Inactive IVA Policy:

 Holder: Any person in possession of property belonging to another, for example, a trustee in the case of a trust.

-Owner: A depositor in the case of a deposit, an iCovestor in the case of an IVA, a beneficiary in case of a trust, or creditor, claimant, or payee in other cases, or any person having a legal or equitable interest in property, or his/her legal/fiduciary representative.
+Owner: A depositor in the case of a deposit, a participant in the case of an IVA, a beneficiary in case of a trust, or creditor, claimant, or payee in other cases, or any person having a legal or equitable interest in property, or his/her legal/fiduciary representative.

 Unclaimed Property: Any asset that has been left inactive by the owner by the end of the inactive period.